Gege Soriola

 Oluwafemi Gege Soriola (born 21 November 1988) is a Nigerian international footballer who plays for Saudi club Riffa SC as a centre back.

 Club career

-Born in Lagos, Soriola has played club football for JUTH, Hakoah Amidar Ramat Gan, Bayelsa United, Heartland, Free State Stars, Montreal Impact, Shooting Stars and Malkiya.
+Soriola has played club football for JUTH, Hakoah Amidar Ramat Gan, Bayelsa United, Heartland, Free State Stars, Montreal Impact, Shooting Stars and Malkiya.

 On 19 June 2018, he joined Prince Mohammad bin Salman League club Hajer Club.
 He left the club at the end of the season and signed with Riffa SC from Bahrain in August 2019.

 International career

 He made his international debut for Nigeria in 2012.